space-buzzer/corona-weekly/week1/README.md

 In Arduino IDE:

 `File` -> `Examples` -> `01.
 Basics` -> `Blink`

 ![](images/arduino_ide_examples_blink.png)

 Now upload the code to the Arduino:

 `File` -> `Upload`

-Or click the :right-arrow: button in the button bar of the IDE.
+Or click the :right_arrow: button in the button bar of the IDE.

 You should see the generic LED (the bottom LED) start blinking slowly.